 Belfast is the administrative capital of Northern Island and the largest city.
 The majority of Belfast is located in County Antrim, but some of South and East Belfast are located on County Down.
 Belfast is the 15th largest city in the United Kingdom and the second-largest on the island of Ireland with an estimated 2014 population of 295,000.

 While the population of the city proper is 295,000, the Belfast Metropolitan Area is home to 585,000 people.
 This makes it the 15th largest city in the U.K. and the 11th largest conurbation.
-Belfast is much more densely populated than Northern Ireland as a whole with 6,500 people per square mile (2,500 per square kilometer).
+Belfast is much more densely populated than Northern Ireland as a whole with a population density nearing 6,500 people per square mile (2,500 per square kilometer).
+The area that Belfast covers is approximately 115 square kilometers.

 There have been many minority communities in Belfast for about 80 years.
 The largest ethnic minority groups in Belfast are Chinese and Irish Travellers.
 There have been many Eastern European immigrants moving to the city in recent years with the expansion of the European Union, however.
 More than 2% of the population belongs to an ethnic minority, with more than 50% living in south Belfast.